sulu/docs/system-requirements/100-basic/multi-lingual-capability.md

 ##![basic](https://raw.github.com/massiveart/sulu-docs/master/system-requirements/images/basic.png)1300 Multi-lingual Capability

 ####FR-1301 Translations

+**Definition:**

+The system shall provide a user interface for a centralized translation of all static content.

+**Specification:**

+1. The system shall

 ####FR-1302 Language Fall Back
 A user must be able to choose a different language for a page within the specific language version of a portal.
 All pages within a content node has to be viewable as list showing all available and assigned languages.
 The language fall back function has to be accessible also via the list view.